Author Guideliness

 11. Tables

 Tables should be arranged consecutively (e.g., Table 1, etc.).
-The caption should be centered in alignment and placed above the table.
+The caption should be centered in alignment and placed above the Table.

 12. Mathematical Formula